-In a rustic cafe in central Tokyo, a soft-spoken man with a friendly smile awaits us — He is bringing the Japanese music scene to TripJunction users.
+In a rustic cafe in central Tokyo, a soft-spoken man with a friendly smile awaits us — He is introducing the Japanese underground rock music scene to travelers from around the globe.

 “I wasn’t always interested in bringing the Japanese music scene to a non-Japanese audience,” Hirotaka, an avid concert goer, and certified tour guide explains to us over the busy jazz piano playing in the background.